Business Risks

 Conformance to regulations and standards about the earth's environment and climate change

 Amid increasing global awareness of the earth's environment and climate change, Japan and other countries have a tendency to establish new environmental laws and regulations and tighten existing ones.
-If there occurs a delay in complying with laws and regulations or putting products that satisfy such laws and regulations, this may cause the business activities to be restricted and revenue opportunities to be lost, adversely affecting the business and the results of operation of our group.
+If there occurs a delay in putting products that comply with such regulations, this may cause the business activities to be restricted and revenue opportunities to be lost, adversely affecting the business and the results of operation of our Group.

 Fraudulent acts by violating laws and regulations, etc.

-For this reason, our group creates systems and structures for ensuring that officers and employees commit no fraudulent acts and promotes healthy management assistance for group companies and, at the same time, establishes a whistle-blowing system including overseas subsidiaries and creates a monitoring system for conducting audits with audit & supervisory committee members and the internal audit division, thereby endeavoring to prevent acts of violating laws and regulations, etc.
+For this reason, our Group creates systems and structures for ensuring that officers and employees commit no fraudulent acts and promotes healthy management assistance for Group companies and, at the same time, establishes a whistle-blowing system including overseas subsidiaries and creates a monitoring system for conducting audits with Audit and Supervisory Committee Members and the internal audit division, thereby endeavoring to prevent acts of violating laws and regulations, etc.

 Intelligent property